UgurcanAkkok/un/README.md

 ## UN-CLI

 UN-CLI is the cli application for the end-user.
-Depending on the configuration, it will use the cloud backend or local backend.
+Depending on the configuration, it will use the cloud backend or embedded backend.

 ### Cloud Backend

 Cloud backend is the backend handler which connects to the un-api for all data related operations.
 The module is `api-handler`.

-### Local Backend
+### Embedded Backend

-Local backend is the backend handler which uses an embeded database for all data related operations.
-The module is `local-handler`.
+Embedded backend is the backend handler which uses an embedded database for all data related operations.
+The module is `embedded-handler`.
 The chosen data storage solution is [BoltDB](https://github.com/etcd-io/bbolt) as database.

 ## UN-COMMON